Rarmian Newton: Career

 Newton was born in Melbourne, Australia.
 His parents were supportive of him wanting to pursue an acting career as a child.
 Newton performed as a flying acrobat in the opening ceremony of the 2006 Commonwealth Games in Melbourne.
 Newton's first television role was in an episode of the American horror series Nightmares & Dreamscapes: From the Stories of Stephen King.

 His early stage roles included the 2006 role of young Allen in The Boy from Oz.
 He also played the titular character in the original Australian production of Billy Elliot the Musical.
 Newton was aged fourteen when he took on the role, which debuted in Sydney in December 2007.
 He was one of four actors who played the role on rotation during the tour.
 For his performance in the musical, Newton won the Helpmann Award for Best Male Actor in a Musical at the 2008 Helpmann Awards.
 The award was shared with three other actors.
 Newton won the "Outstanding Performance in a Stage Musical" accolade at the 2009 Australian Dance Awards.
 The award was shared by both the Sydney and Melbourne cast of the show.

 In 2012, Newton and Riley Miner played the role of Hiccup in the US tour of How to Train Your Dragon Live Spectacular.
 Newton was one of five Australian actors hired in the show's main cast, and he began training in 2011 with DreamWorks Animation and Global Creatures on the production.
 That year he also appeared in the teen drama series Dance Academy.
 In 2014, Newton played young Garry in the Australian miniseries titled INXS: Never Tear Us Apart, which dramatised the history of the rock band INXS.
 He then played the role of Paul Wooton in an episode of the Australian television series The Doctor Blake Mysteries.

 When Newton was aged twenty-one, he decided to move to Los Angeles to pursue his career in the US.
 In 2016, Newton took his first US recurring role, playing young Danny Warren in the American thriller series The Family.
-To accommodate filming for the role, Newton relocated to New York City, which he found difficult because both moves occurred in just months apart.
+To accommodate filming for the role, Newton relocated to New York City, which he found difficult because both moves occurred just months apart.